 How to Change the Default Language in WordPress

-There are two ways you could go about this: either doing it manually or using a plugin.
+There are two ways you can go about this: either doing it the super-duper easy way or manually.
 We’ll take a look at both ways.

-Not only will it allow you to change the language, it will allow you to easily switch between numerous languages in the bat of an eye.
+Not only does WordPress allow you to change the language, but it also allows you to easily switch between languages in the blink of an eye.

 Manual Installation of Language Files